An ode to wheels and summer fun in Fort Collins

 Let’s face it.
 With a set of wheels – whether two, four, or more – you can go just about anywhere.
 Take Fort Collins for instance.
 From riding (or racing) your bike on gravel roads to catching a ride on the 100-plus-year-old trolley, to shopping for flowers from a bright blue VW flower truck (with four wheels), wheels really do make the world go ‘round.
 Here’s how you can roll through summer in Fort Collins.

-The FoCo Fondo, returning to Fort Collins on July 24, 2022, is both family ride and gravel grinder.
-This “daring gravel cycling adventure” starts and finishes at New Belgium Brewing in Fort Collins, Colo., and features route options ranging from 12 to 100 miles.
-The family-friendly 12- and 25-mile rides offer the perfect summer challenge wrapped in a fun package, while the 50- and 100-mile routes promise to test your mettle.
-Ride the 50 for a rolling ramble of the area’s unpaved roadways, or race the 100-mile Bite the Bullet open category for cash, prizes, and a bolo tie.
+The FoCo Fondo, returning to Fort Collins on July 23, 2023, is both family ride and gravel grinder.
+This “daring gravel cycling adventure” starts and finishes at New Belgium Brewing in Fort Collins, Colo., and features route options ranging from 12 to 118 miles.
+The family-friendly 12- and 32-mile rides offer the perfect summer challenge wrapped in a fun package, while the 53- and 118-mile routes promise to test your mettle.
+Ride the 53 for a rolling ramble of the area’s unpaved roadways, or race the 118-mile Bite the Bullet open category for cash, prizes, and a bolo tie.
 All FoCo Fondo entries include a swag bag; aid station support with snacks, water, and hydration options; a delicious post-ride meal and beverage; entertainment; and a few additional goodies.
 Post-ride, enjoy FondoFest’s food trucks, vendors, bike demos, live music, and kid-friendly activities.

 Biking at Lory State Park’s Pump Track:

 Just a 15-minute drive from downtown Fort Collins, Lory State Park boasts 26 miles of hiking and biking trails.
-It’s also home to the Corral Center Mountain Bike Park, which recently wrapped up Phase 1 of a two-part revitalization effort.
-The second phase is dependent upon additional funds and will include five additional jump lines and landings.
+It’s also home to the Corral Center Mountain Bike Park, which has a dirt jumps, pump track and skills area.

 Biking is one of the greatest ways to familiarize yourself with Fort Collins.
 The city is known for its reasonably flat terrain, exceptionally wide bike lanes, and trails that run alongside the Cache la Poudre River and Spring Creek.
 Not to mention, biking is a pleasant, healthy, and environmentally friendly way to get around.
 Whether you’re exploring some of Fort Collins’ 285-plus miles of trails or treading through the mountains, you’ll understand why Fort Collins is a platinum-level bike-friendly city.
 Ride to Old Town or pedal to one of the 20-plus local craft breweries and you might be surprised at how many people bike around town.